IBM/cp4ba-client-onboarding-scenario/Step 4 - Workflow Solution.md

 5. Select the **Group** radio button.

-6. Search for **cp4bausers** and select the checkbox for the result.
+6. Search for the group that contains your shared users (eg: cp4bausers) and select the checkbox for the result.

    ![wf-add-cp4bausers](images/wf-add-cp4bausers.png)

 7. Click on the **Add** button to close the dialog.

-Once you have imported the workflow solution, import the required objects in the content manager.
+Once you have imported the Workflow solution, [import the required objects in Filenet Content Manager](https://github.com/IBM/cp4ba-client-onboarding-scenario/blob/main/Step%205%20-%20Content%20Manager.md).